morian/aio-ld2410/docs/start/concepts.rst

 While model ``LD2410`` is only configurable through the serial link, ``LD2410B`` and ``LD2410C`` also come with a bluetooth chip, making it possible to configure the device though the air.

-A dedicated application called HLKRadarTool_ has been release by the vendor for this purpose.
+A dedicated application called HLKRadarTool_ has been released by the vendor for this purpose.

 .. _HLKRadarTool: https://play.google.com/store/apps/details?id=com.hlk.hlkradartool